cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 prefix, which would be leaked by a prefix tree with a sufficiently small threshold.

+A malicious adversary controlling the Collector and one of the Aggregators can further turn arbitrary non-heavy prefixes into heavy ones by tampering with the DPF output at any position.
+While our construction ensures that the sum of all nodes evaluated at a level cannot exceed the value at the parent nodes, this still may allow an adversary to discover individual non-heavy strings.

-The only known, general-purpose approach to mitigating this leakage is via differential privacy.
+The only practical, general-purpose approach to mitigating these leakages is via differential privacy, which is RECOMMENDED for all protocols using Poplar1 for heavy-hitter type applications.

 > TODO(issue #94) Describe (or point to some description of) the central DP
 > mechanism for Poplar described in {{BBCGGI21}}.